Dementia Care

 People living with dementia need individualised care, which could include both physical and emotional support.
 An ACAT Assessment through My Aged Care will determine what level of care is needed, whether it’s help at home, respite care , residential aged care or dementia care

-Once you have determined the appropriate level of care, discover what HillView Care homes have to offer and book a visit at one of our open homes, held every Wednesday, 10.30am to 11.30am.
+Once you have determined the appropriate level of care, discover what HillView Care homes have to offer and book a visit at one of our homes.

 When should a person with dementia move into an aged care home?